 Manta Rays in the Maldives

-Manta Rays in the Maldives are easily found, making the Maldives one of the best places in the world for diving or snorkelling with Manta Rays.
+Manta Rays in the Maldives are easily found, making the Maldives one of the best places in the world for diving or snorkeling with them.
 Thousands of scuba divers come to the Maldives every year for the almost guaranteed manta ray sightings.
-Manta Rays in the Maldives can be found all through the year, although very little is known about their migration patterns, in the Maldives in the Northeast Monsoon season the diving is best on the western side of the atolls, but in the Southeast Monsoon season, manta rays in the Maldives can be spotted more easily on the eastern side of the atolls.
+Manta Rays can be found all through the year, although very little is known about their migration patterns.
+In the Maldives in the Northeast Monsoon season the diving is best on the western side of the atolls, but in the Southeast Monsoon season, manta rays can be spotted more easily on the eastern side of the atolls.

 Manta Rays in the Maldives are now protected.
 Stopping people buying manta ray meat at the market helps to increase their chance of survival.